 |Prediction is very difficult, especially about the future.
 Niels Bohr|

 Premium Markets offers a forecast engine based on historical data analysis.
 Using daily historical quotation data, in its current version, it is build to help stock market beginners as well as advanced investors with swing trading and long term trading.
-The engine aims to find what the next trend of a chosen market, a specific share or a set of shares will be.
+The engine aims at finding what the next trend of a chosen market, a specific share or a set of shares will be.
 In other words if it is bullish or bearish.
 If the next price of a share may be impossible to predict in an accurate manner, it may, however, be possible to forecast the trend a share price will take in its near future.
 Knowing the trend, one can aim at buying near the lowest price and selling near the highest price over a defined period of time.

 The main issue faced using technical analysis is that it seems difficult to master without many experiments, back testing, practice, knowledge and as many failures.